 If you love food, make sure you check out this foodie walking tour of Kyoto during the daytime!

 Welcome to day two of your 3-day Kyoto itinerary!
-Get up nice and early, as it’s going to be a jam-packed day.
+Get up nice and early, as it’s going to be a jam-packed day in central Kyoto.

 8 am – Fushimi Inari Shrine